dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 This section focuses <b>only on the differences</b> between NSX-T 2.4 and NSX-T 2.5' s integration with K8S.
 For the detailed explanation of how the architecture looks like please refer to [Part 2](https://github.com/dumlutimuralp/k8s-with-nsx-t-2.4.x/blob/master/Part%202/README.md) of the prevous series (K8S with NSX-T 2.4.x).

 * First difference with NCP 2.5 is that previously the admin had to login to each K8S node; then install and configure CNI Plugin and Open vSwitch (OVS) on each node seperately and also upgrade them manually.
 Now this is all managed and maintained by <b>a new K8S daemonset called "NSX-NCP-Bootstrap"</b>.
 "NSX-NCP-Bootstrap" Pod on each K8S node bootstraps the CNI Plugin and OVS on each node and attaches the selected ethernet interface on the respective node to the OVS.
+"NSX-NCP-Bootstracp" Pod has a single container in it which is named as "nsx-dummy".

 * Second difference is <b>a new/additional container called "NSX-OVS" which is packaged within the well known "NSX Node Agent" Pod.</b> "NSX-OVS" container keeps the OVS daemon running on the K8S node.
 Which means the OVS daemon is run in the container' s IPC namespace.
 When someone logins to the K8S node itself he/she will not be able to perform OVS commands on the host itself.